Operation Queen: Ninth Army's advance through the Roer plains

 Meanwhile, in the north 2nd Armored Division also had commenced its attack on Gereonsweiler and Linnich.
 The advance was very steady, and already on the next day the towns Puffendorf and Immendorf were taken.
 This alarmed the German command and Rundstedt authorized the release of the 9th Panzer Division for a heavy armored counterattack against the two towns.
 Attached to this unit was the 506th Heavy Panzer Battalion with about 36 King Tiger tanks.
 At Immendorf the Germans were able to break into the town, but were repelled in close quarter fighting at dawn.
 The main fighting, however, was at Puffendorf.
 Since 2nd Armored Division also wanted to continue its advance towards Gereonsweiler, the division was caught in the open when about 30 German tanks approached it.
 In the ensuing battle, the Americans were pushed back into Puffendorf with heavy losses.
 Fighting then continued around the towns.
 German losses for this day were 11 tanks, while the 2nd Armored Division lost about 57 tanks in the fighting.
 However, the stalemate did not last long, as the Americans were able to push slowly forward through combined heavy artillery and aerial support.
 On 20/21 November, heavy fighting occurred in and around Gereonsweiler, until the Germans retreated and the town was finally in American hands.

 As of 22 November, all 3 divisions of XIX Corps were in striking range of the Rur.
 At this point, the German command decided to release another division, the 340th Volksgrenadier Division, to the front, as the threat to Jülich came apparent.
 The 340th Division moved in to take over positions of the badly mauled 246th VGD.
 Due to this reinforcement, the advance of the 29th and 30th Infantry Division stalled after they were ejected from Bourheim.
 The last German defense ring before Jülich was now between Bourheim, Koslar and Kirchberg (Jülich).
 The same happened to the 2nd Armored Division which was repelled from Merzenhausen.
 During the next days, fighting at the defense line was very intense, mostly leading to the exchange of heavy artillery barrages.
 Bourheim was taken on 23 November but remained under constant shelling from German forces.
 Two days later American troops entered Koslar.
 A subsequent German counterattack managed to break into Bourheim and Koslar, but was soon afterwards repelled.
-On 26 November a general offensive was started to finally push to the Rur.
+On 26 November a general offensive was started to finally push to the Roer.
 Koslar, Kirchberg and Merzenburg were taken on 27 November.
-By 28 November, XIX Corps had reached the Rur on a broad front with only two German bridgeheads on the western side of the river remaining, which were not taken until 9 December.
+By 28 November, XIX Corps had reached the Roer on a broad front with only two German bridgeheads on the western side of the river remaining, which were not taken until 9 December.

-North of XIX Corps, Geilenkirchen had been captured during Operation Clipper, but the Allied advance had stalled at Wurm some kilometers short of the Rur, rendering the Allied advance in this sector a stalemate.
+North of XIX Corps, Geilenkirchen had been captured during Operation Clipper, but the Allied advance had stalled at Wurm some kilometers short of the Roer, rendering the Allied advance in this sector a stalemate.
 Ninth Army's casualties for Operation Queen were 1,133 killed, 6,864 wounded, and 2,059 missing.